 Hilton’s policy is to recruit locally based employees wherever possible in order to benefit the communities within which our plants are located.
 Hilton aims to play a positive role in all the communities in which it operates and we encourage employees to become involved with and support the local communities around our sites.
 We recognise the social impacts of our business and believe in consultation with local communities about our activities and about the safety and environmental impact of our operations.

-During 2015, Hilton made charitable donations amounting to £35,000 (2014: £30,000) comprising small but regular donations made to local institutions and sponsorship of personal charitable initiatives and cultural events.
 The Group seeks to be a good neighbour in all its locations.
 We are committed to social responsibility and believe that the success of our businesses will reflect the quality of the relationships we build with our communities and legitimate public interest groups.